The fastest growing church movement in the Muslim world

 Around 1981, God began to move in an amazing way amongst the seven million Kabyle people.
 This people group, mostly living in the mountains east of the capital, has long suffered under suppression and discrimination and many are tired of Islam's religion.

 A handful of new believers braved persecution and started preaching the gospel in village after village.
-God’s Spirit has been clearly at work up to this day.
-Many report healings and miraculous signs, but the greatest miracle is the numerous lives charged by Christ’s healing presence.
+God's Spirit has been clearly at work, up to this day.
+Many report healings and miraculous signs, but the greatest miracle is the numerous lives changed by Christ's healing presence.

-Today, there are an estimated 60,000 Kabyle believers in the country who worship the Lord Jesus.
+There are an estimated 100,000 Kabyle believers in the country, who worship the Lord Jesus.
 This is the fastest growing church movement in the Muslim World.
-But with this incredible growth come over-whelming needs …
+But with this incredible growth come over-whelming needs.

-The unfinished task is still huge.
-The churches need their leaders to be trained, Outside the Kabyle mountains, among 30 million unreached people, there are only around 1,000 believers gathering in 25-30 mainly small fellowships.
+The unfinished task is still significant.
+The churches need their leaders to be trained.
+Outside the Kabyle mountains, among 40 million unreached people, there are only around 1,000 believers gathering in 25-30 mainly small fellowships.

 How You Can Help